-NASA Teams Up with Quantum Computing for Groundbreaking Technology! - YaNoticias
+NASA Teams Up with Quantum Computing for Groundbreaking Technology! - YANoticias

 For more insights into QCi’s advancements in quantum technology, visit their official webpage.

 In December 2024, Quantum Computing Inc. (QCi) announced a groundbreaking contract with NASA’s Goddard Space Flight Center, which marks a significant advancement in space imaging technologies.
-The collaboration will utilize QCi’s state-of-the-art quantum optimization machine, Dirac-3, to revolutionize complex imaging and data processing tasks crucial for space exploration initiatives.
+The collaboration will utilise QCi’s state-of-the-art quantum optimisation machine, Dirac-3, to revolutionise complex imaging and data processing tasks crucial for space exploration initiatives.

 ### Key Benefits of the Collaboration